okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/third-party-risk-integration/overview/index.md

 ---
-title: Overview
+title: Third-Party Risk Provider Integration Overview
 ---

 <ApiLifecycle access="beta" /> This is a beta feature guide.

 The Okta Risk Engine evaluates authentication attempts by reviewing the risk score of the sign-in based on context and historical data.
-Using Okta Risk APIs, third-party Risk Providers can now integrate with the Okta Risk Engine using a standard Okta service application.
-The third-party risk signals from the Risk Provider can be used when calculating the risk based on the risk policy configured in the Okta org, as well as logged as part of the System Log.
+Using Okta Risk APIs, third-party Risk Providers can integrate with the Okta Risk Engine using a standard Okta service application.
+The third-party Risk Provider can send risk signals or events, which can be used when calculating the authentication risk based on the risk policy configured in the Okta org.
+The risk signals are additionally logged as part of the System Log.

 This guide provides an example third-party Risk Provider implementation with your Okta org.